tommybobbins/AWSDevOpsExam/README.md

  * create policy documents
  * use more than one access key
  * Roles = Apply permissions to a service or user or AWS Account, Web identity, SAML
+ * Prebuilt managed = AWS Managed Policy.
+Immutable
+ * Customer managed = Standalone policy created by user.
+ * Inline policy = Embedded within User/Group/Role.
+When user/role/group is deleted, so is the policy.
+ * AWS recommend Managed policies over Inline.
+Only use Inline when the policy will only ever need to be attached to a singular user, group or role.

 ## EC2
  * Instance type: FIGHTDRMCPX